symeta/athena-best-practices/README.md

   * Fewer amazon s3 requests
   * Less metadata to manager

+## Athena Deep Dive Trouble-Shooting
+### Query exhausted resources at this scale factor
+- Athena uses Presto as a query engine which runs different stages of a query in memory
+- for a small number of queries, and for certain operators, Presto brings all the data into a single node, and it may fail because it cannot spill pages to disk when memory is exhausted. the service team has rectified this for 'Group By' operator.
+-
 ### Generic internal error: Value 82183 exceeds MAX_SHORT
 - the customer sees an error message that says 'transient issue' but the stack says 'value 82183 exceed MAX_SHORT'
 - SOLUTION: download the EMR logs to find the corrupted file or change the data type of the column in INT.